-Affectionately nicknamed “The Prom”, who would have thought that the Wilsons Promontory is such a beautiful national park!?
+Affectionately nicknamed “The Prom”, we didn’t know that Wilsons Promontory is such a beautiful national park!
 Located in the southernmost tip of Australia’s mainland, Wilsons Promontory National Park really surprised us!
 With towering mountains in the background, we didn’t know how incredible this coastline was going to be.
 We enjoyed three days in the most beautiful nature with unexpected encounters.
-If you love diverse flora and fauna, like to breathe in the ocean air, and like awesome hikes with endless views, then you definitely must visit Wilsons Promontory!
+If you love diverse flora and fauna, like to breathe in the ocean air and enjoy awesome hikes with endless views, then you definitely must visit Wilsons Promontory!

 Our Drive to Wilsons Promontory National Park